-The first title primarily took place in 14 BBY (Before the Battle of Yavin depicted in A New Hope).
+Jedi: Fallen Order's main story took place in 14 BBY (Before the Battle of Yavin depicted in A New Hope).
 If Jedi: Fallen Order 2 remains in the pre-New Hope era, it might skip a little bit, perhaps to 6 BBY?
 Given Saw Guerra's presence as a supporting character in the first game, that could mean he'll return in the sequel.
-If he does, they can't pass Rogue One in the timeline, which took place in 0 BBY.
+If he does, the game can't pass Rogue One in the timeline, which took place in 0 BBY.

 What Star Wars characters might show up in Jedi: Fallen Order 2?

 Jedi: Fallen Order takes place immediately before Solo.
 If the sequel takes place after, we could see Han Solo and Chewbacca pop up.
-After all, Cal is already affiliated with the Wookie population on Kashyyyk.
-Perhaps the game could even double as a sequel to Solo?
-It could even happen at the same time as Solo.
+Cal is already affiliated with the Wookie population on Kashyyyk.
+Perhaps the game could double as a sequel to Solo?
+It could even happen concurrently to that film.

-Darth Maul could appear as well, finally giving a follow-up to the partnership between him and Qi'ra implied at the end of Solo.
-We could also get an appearance from Kanan Jarrus from Star Wars: Rebels.
+Darth Maul could appear, too, finally, providing a follow-up to the partnership between him and Qi'ra implied during Solo's coda.
+This could also bring an appearance from Kanan Jarrus from Star Wars: Rebels.
 It would be nice for Cal and Cere to meet another former Jedi.
-The galaxy is always expanding as is the potential cast list for Jedi: Fallen Order 2.
-While we're waiting, there's always Star Wars: Project Maverick.

 Will Jedi: Fallen Order 2 have post-release DLC?